colabi/orange-demo/README.md

 # orange-demo

 TIC TAC TOE in an air projected screen.
+Designed as a simple AR mobile experience.
 Supports 3 modes of play.

 ## Instructions